IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	Make a note of the *client ID* and *client Secret*.
 You will need them to access the API later.
 	![alt text](images/keyApplication.png "API Keys")

-## 2. Subscribe to the Banking APIs
+## 2. Subscribe to the banking API

-1. Before working with Banking APIs, you need to subscribe to it first.
+1. Before working with the banking API, you need to subscribe to it first.
 Display the list of available API products.
 	![alt text](images/bankingProduct.png "Choose the default plan")
 	* Click **API Products** from the top menu.
 	* Click **Banking Product** in the list.

-2. Subscribe to Banking APIs.
+2. Subscribe to the Banking API.
 	![alt text](images/APISubscription.png "Subscribe")
 	* Click **Subscribe** to the Default Plan.